 If you’re hoping to use confident body language during your date, there are a few key actions you should pay attention to: eye contact, posture and tone of voice.
 Maintaining eye contact with your date gives them reassurance that you’re listening and interested in what they’re saying.
 It also shows your confidence when you’re the one speaking.
 Standing up tall is another way to give off the impression that you’re confident, since slouching signals to your date that you’re uncomfortable and closed off.
 Lastly, be sure to speak loudly and clearly enough.
 Nonverbal cues are not just about body language, it also includes the way in which you’re speaking.
 Nerves can cause you to become unsure and to speak quietly but, if you give in to these impulses, your date will have a hard time having an enjoyable conversation with you.

-If you struggle with making the transition from online dating to meeting that person in real life, it will help to find ways to boost your confidence.
+If you struggle with making the transition from online dating to IRL first date, it will help to find ways to boost your confidence.
 It feels so easy to act confident and sure over text but dating in person in real life is a different story.
 With these tips, you’ll be sure to find confidence in yourself and feel great on your first date with your online match.